 Activity #1: Periodical KPI checks

 This means having the right “dashboard” to see if everything is going as planned, or if there’s something off.
 Periodical KPI checks work best when there’s some sort of schedule when you check your KPIs.
-Whether you feel that’s weekly, bi-weekly, or monthly, it’s important to know time to have these KPI “sweeps” for maintenance.
+Whether you feel that’s weekly, bi-weekly, or monthly, it’s important to know the time to have these KPI “sweeps” for maintenance.

 Activity #2: Deep Issue Analysis

-If your periodical KPI inspections show you have an issue somewhere, this is where the deep issue analysis come in.
+If your periodical KPI inspections show you have an issue somewhere, this is where the deep issue analysis comes in.
 This is when you dive deep into the data, attacking the root of the problem, and then take action.
 The Deep issue Analysis is all about understanding the “why” behind the issues.